padogrid/bundle-hazelcast-4-k8s-oc_operato/README.md

 ## 1. Build Local Environment

 Run `build_app` which initializes your local environment.
-This script downloads Hazelcast Operator, updates `hazelcast.yaml` and sets the license key in the `hazelcast-enterprise-operator/secret.yaml` file.
+This script downloads the Hazelcast Operator, updates `hazelcast.yaml` and sets the license key in the `hazelcast-enterprise-operator/secret.yaml` file.

 ```bash
 cd_k8s oc_operator; cd bin_sh